Setting Up Actions

 Setup:

-• Use Case Name: “Commercial Auto - Driver Info”
+• Action Title: “Commercial Auto - Driver Info”

-• Driver details (names, DOB, SSN, license numbers)
+• Step 1: “Ask the caller for the Driver details (names, DOB, SSN, license numbers)”

 Commercial Auto - Vehicle Information